SOAR

 Co-Managed SOAR

-Our co-managed SOAR approach supports you exactly where you need support – flexibly, hybrid and above all transparently.
+Our co-managed SOAR approach supports you exactly where you need support – flexible, hybrid and, above all, transparent.

 PL

-Save money and time when creating SOAR Playbooks.
-Access our ever-growing playbook library.
+Save money and time when creating SOAR playbooks.
+Take advantage of our constantly growing playbook library.

 Where the SOAR system does the work

-The right SIEM and SOAR deployment using the example of the incident response process
+The correct use of SIEM and SOAR using the example of the incident response process.

 By introducing a SOAR system, we sustainably improve your security process and strengthen the reproducibility and quality of the analysis work.

-Even before a security incident occurs, the SOAR system strengthens security in the company.
-Through the connection to all relevant security systems, software statuses can be monitored for their up-to-dateness or threat intelligence information.
+The SOAR system strengthens security in the company even before a security incident occurs.
+Thanks to the connection to all relevant security systems, software statuses can be monitored for up-to-dateness or threat intelligence information.

-In addition, the SOAR contains all the playbooks needed to respond automatically to the alarm and initiate initial measures in the event of an incident.
+The SOAR also contains all the playbooks required to automatically respond to the alarm and initiate initial measures in the event of an incident.

-The detection of a potential IT security incident is divided into several areas.
-These include alerts from the SIEM system, the endpoint or network detection and response solution, or employees reporting a phishing email.
+The detection of a potential IT security incident is divided into different areas.
+These include alerts from the SIEM system, the endpoint or network detection and response solution or employees who report a phishing email.

-Further, the analysis process can also be triggered by findings including threat hunting or by information from threat intelligence sources.
+The analysis process can also be triggered by threat hunting findings or information from threat intelligence sources.

-After the initial alert, it must be assessed by further information and correlation of different events.
-Here, the SOAR system supports and provides all relevant information automatically.
+After the initial alarm, this must be assessed by further information and the correlation of various events.
+The SOAR system provides support here and automatically provides all relevant information.
 In addition, accumulated alarms can be summarized or de-duplicated.
-Through the collected information, the SOAR is also able to assess alarms and, if necessary, identify them as false positives before an analyst has to invest work.
+The information collected also enables the SOAR to assess alarms and, if necessary, identify them as false positives before an analyst has to invest any work.

-In the containment phase, the SOAR system initiates individual initial measures based on the previously obtained information in order to keep the potential damage as low as possible.
+In the containment phase, the SOAR system initiates individual initial measures based on the information previously obtained in order to minimize potential damage.
 This includes, for example, the isolation of a host system or the blocking of user accounts.

-In addition, SOAR enables an analyst to centrally control all security tools and provides a precise overview of the current steps.
+In addition, the SOAR enables an analyst to control all security tools centrally and provides a precise overview of the current steps.

 The SOAR system also enables the connection of a ticketing system or the sending of e-mails to inform other people about the incident.

-In addition, continuous documentation of all events takes place within the entire incident response process.
+In addition, continuous documentation of all incidents takes place throughout the entire incident response process.

-Once the analysis work is complete, the SOAR system offers the option of automatically or manually resetting the containment measures taken.
+Once the analysis work has been completed, the SOAR system offers the option of automatically or manually reversing the containment measures taken.
 Furthermore, passwords can be reset if required, e.g. through connections to Active Directory.

-All collected Indicators of Compromise remain in the SOAR system to correlate later alerts.
+All collected Indicators of Compromise remain in the SOAR system to correlate subsequent alarms.

 That's why SECUINFRA